-My recent trip to Malaga wasn’t only about catching some winter sun, there was also some thrill seeking agenda attached to it.
+My recent trip to Malaga wasn’t only about catching some winter sun.
+There was also some thrill seeking agenda attached to it!
 I wanted to finally walk the Caminito del Rey, also known in English as the King’s Little Path.
 It’s a suspended hiking trail along a high and spectacular gorge.
 The Gaitanes Gorge is a canyon, carved by the river Guadalhorce.

-I honestly recommend taking care of train tickets in advance though.
+Take care of train tickets in advance though.
 If you don’t speak Spanish and are not used to problem solving while traveling it could be really problematic to make it.